Love for hometown soccer club inspires PM hopeful Taro Kono

 While the suggestion made sense from a financial perspective, Makabe says, the incident underlines Kono’s willingness to adjust course and compromise — a trait that could serve him well if he becomes prime minister.

 “Whether it’s the Bellmare supporters or the pro-nuclear lobby, Kono has learned to balance his ideals with reality,” Makabe said.
-“When (environment minister) Shinjiro Koizumi and (former defense minister) Shigeru Ishiba say that it’s time to let Kono take charge, it shows that he’s been working hard to reduce that gap.”
+“When (Environment Minister) Shinjiro Koizumi and (former Defense Minister) Shigeru Ishiba say that it’s time to let Kono take charge, it shows that he’s been working hard to reduce that gap.”

-Even as the team struggled to earn promotion back to the J1, Kono was less focused on replicating the success of Kashima Antlers and more concerned with turning Bellmare into a globally conscious club — a view bolstered by his own experiences studying overseas at Georgetown and what is now Warsaw School of Economics.
+Even as the team struggled to earn promotion back to the J1, Kono was less focused on replicating the success of Kashima Antlers, Japan’s most successful side, and more concerned with turning Bellmare into a globally conscious club — a view bolstered by his own experiences studying overseas at Georgetown and what is now the Warsaw School of Economics.

-“Kono understood that the Japanese way of thinking wasn’t always right,” Makabe said, noting the eventual hirings of former general manager and president Satoshi Okura — who studied at the Johan Cruyff Institute in Spain — and former manager Cho Kwi-jae, who trained as a coach in Germany before eventually leading the team to J1 stability as well as the 2018 Levain Cup title.
+“Kono understood that the Japanese way of thinking wasn’t always right,” Makabe said, noting the eventual hirings of former general manager and President Satoshi Okura — who studied at the Johan Cruyff Institute in Spain — and former manager Cho Kwi-jae, who trained as a coach in Germany before eventually leading the team to J1 stability as well as the 2018 Levain Cup title.

 Although Bellmare returned to private ownership in 2018 following an investment by fitness chain Rizap, it has remained committed to the path Kono helped chart, shifting its focus to developing local players capable of joining larger teams and generating transfer fees.